 At its most basic, stainless steel is a metal alloy formed of iron and chromium.
 The percentage of chromium will vary according to the desired quality of the end product, and other elements may be introduced to the alloy in order to give it specific attributes and capabilities.
 For example, more nickel will increase ductility and make the finished product tougher, especially in acidic environments.
 A greater quantity of chromium, one of stainless steel’s core ingredients will improve the corrosion-resisting qualities of the end product.
 Conversely, a larger mix of nitrogen increases mechanical strength, titanium would improve resistance to granular corrosion, and aluminium helps the end product to resist oxidisation.

 Most commonly, if stainless steel is being used, it will typically be a grade 304 or related product.
 Grade 304 stainless steel is comprised of around 18% chromium and 8% nickel.
 As well as offering good resistance to corrosion and ease when welding, this formula has excellent ductility and can be used in an extremely wide range of applications.
 In the home, you’ll find grade 304 used in sinks, pots, pans and sanitary surfaces.
-The substance is also used extensively in architectural cladding, handrails, transport containers, street furniture, surgical instruments and chemical plant equipment.
+The substance is also used extensively in architectural cladding, handrails, transport containers, surgical instruments and chemical plant equipment.
+Stainless steel is also a common material in street furniture, such as bollards, cycle parking and storage, litter bins and stainless steel benches.

 After grade 304 stainless steel, grade 316 is perhaps the most commonly used.
 The substance contains molybdenum, which lends the product extra resistance to corrosion and oxidisation.
 This makes it particularly attractive to those looking to use the product in chloride or marine environments.
 Equally, the substance is ideal for the manufacturing of quality street furniture as it offers real durability along with an attractive finish and an ease of form.
 Grade 316 is very tough but equally, it has exceptional formability.
 These twin attributes make it ideal for the production of springs for the marine, oil and gas industries, which simultaneously need both movement and power.
 Another notable property of grade 316 stainless steel is that it will demonstrate high-level tensile strength, even in very high temperatures, and will not deform permanently under major mechanical stress.

-All three grades of stainless steel present their own unique strengths and your choice of material should be determined by the practical requirements of your project, as well as the aesthetic you’re hoping to achieve.
+Both grades of stainless steel present their own unique strengths and your choice of material should be determined by the practical requirements of your project, the environment as well as the aesthetic you’re hoping to achieve.